-Understanding the basic concepts of acoustics is an important issue for contemporary luthiers.
-These task however can be very difficult, especially when the link between theory and practice is not so easy to establish.
+Understanding acoustics however can be very difficult, especially when the link between theory and practice is not so easy to establish.

-The workshp aims at filling the gap between science and practical experience by keeping the theory at minimum and pointing towards application.
-In this way, luthers can acquire useful instruments to understand how instruments work and how to design them.
+The workshop aims at filling the gap between science and practical experience by keeping the theory at minimum and pointing towards application.
+In this way, luthiers can learn useful tools to choose materials, understand how instruments work and how to design them.

 Besides the scientific approach, the workshop is based on experience: the participants will perform some simple experiements and will be guided in the characterization of materials and musical instruments.

 Who is it for?

 This workshop is useful for both professional and amateur luthiers that aim at: